Comparing baseball players across eras via novel Full House Modeling: Sensitivity analyses

-200 Monte Carlo iterations of our simulation are performed and the results are depicted in plot~\ref{Fig:validation} and Table~\ref{Tab:compare}.
-What we found is that our Pareto assumption with $\alpha = 1.16$ holds up well even when the talent-generating process and the MLB eligible population is not correctly specified.
+What we found is that our Pareto assumption with $\alpha = 1.16$ holds up well even when the talent-generating process and the talent pool is not correctly specified.
 Moreover, our method correctly identifies more top-25 talented players than both Z-scores and raw unadjusted batting averages.

 That being said, there is considerable overlap between the box plot in the second row and the box plot in the fourth row.
 This suggests that Z-scores may not be strictly worse than our method under misspecification.
 A more detailed look shows that this is not the case.
-During each simulation, we directly compare our method when the underestimation estimation of the MLB eligible population deteriorates and Z-scores (third and fourth rows of Figure~\ref{Fig:validation}).
+During each simulation, we directly compare our method when the underestimation estimation of the talent pool deteriorates and Z-scores (third and fourth rows of Figure~\ref{Fig:validation}).
 Then we calculate the proportion of simulations that our model with the population estimation deteriorates strictly beats the Z-scores method and either beats or ties the Z-scores method.
 Table \ref{Tab:compare} indicates that our Full House Model is almost strictly better than the Z-scores method in each simulation.
 Thus, the Full House Model performs better than Z-scores even when $F_X$ and the estimated eligible population sizes are badly misspecified.